tamzid478-git/tamzid478-git/README.md

 ---

 <p align="center">🚀 *"Code is like humor.
 When you have to explain it, it’s bad."* – Cory House</p>
-<p align="center">I love connecting with different people so if you want to say hi, I'll be happy to meet you more! ✨</p>
+<p align="center">I love connecting with different people so if you want to say hi, I'll be happy to meet you! ✨</p>
 <p align="center">📫 Reach me at: <b>tamzid478@gmail.com</b></p>